Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/022/Chapter022-draft5.md

 The sea voyage began that afternoon under skies that promised rough weather ahead.
 Lin stood at the ship's prow, watching dark clouds gather on the northern horizon while salt spray misted across her face.
 The *Sturmbrecher* cut through increasingly choppy waters with confidence that felt almost supernatural—which, she supposed, it now was.

 "Storm approaching fast," Erik called from the wheel, his experienced eye reading weather patterns that spoke of trouble ahead.
 "Should reach us within the hour.
-Used to be we'd turn back rather than face something like that in open water."
+Might be wise to turn back rather than face it in open water."

 "Test the wards," Lin called back, excitement building as she anticipated seeing her magical work prove itself under real conditions.
 "If the protection holds, we'll know the system functions properly."

 "Famous last words," Willi muttered, checking their gear was properly secured as wind began to pick up around them.
 "Right up there with 'what could possibly go wrong?'"

 "Have some faith in traditional craftsmanship," Tobi said with a grin that suggested he was thoroughly enjoying the prospect of spectacular magical demonstration.
-"Besides, if we sink, at least we'll go down fighting Church orthodoxy."
+"Plus, if we sink, at least we'll go down fighting Church orthodoxy."

-"That's... actually not as comforting as you think it is," Greta replied with dry humor that showed her theological crisis hadn't destroyed her sense of irony.

 The storm struck with the sudden fury that marked northern waters during the dangerous season.
-Wind howled across the deck with enough force to knock unwary sailors overboard, while waves crashed over the rails in great sheets of freezing spray that should have driven everyone below decks for safety.
+Wind howled across the deck with enough force to knock unwary sailors overboard, while waves crashed over the rails in great sheets of freezing spray that should have driven everyone below decks.
 Instead, Lin gripped the forward rail and felt the ward array responding to threats by intensifying its protective influence.

 The ship rode through mountainous waves as if they were mere ripples.
 Lightning that should have shattered the mast simply slid away from the vessel's protected areas, electrical energy deflected by runic barriers that turned destruction into harmless discharge.
 Winds that had been strong enough to tear sails merely ruffled the canvas without causing damage, their force distributed through the ship's structure rather than concentrating on vulnerable points.